 The digital innovation platform Crowdhelix Network has started an international meeting spot for researchers and companies ready to tackle the ongoing pandemic.
 The COVID-19 group within Crowdhelix is led by Karolinska Institutet.

 The Coronavirus R&D Gateway is a resource for researchers, companies, policymakers and the interested public at large.
 It has been created in cooperation with several partner organisations, including Karolinska Institutet.

 The COVID-19 Immune Atlas

-The Karolinska KI/K COVID-19 Immune Atlas aims to provide a comprehensive overview of the human immune response in COVID-19 disease, freely available for scientists in academia, other organisations, and industry.
+The KI/K COVID-19 Immune Atlas provides a comprehensive overview of the human immune response in COVID-19 disease, freely available for scientists in academia and industry.

 SARS-CoV-2 related proteins

 The Human Protein Atlas is a Swedish-based project with the aim to map all the human proteins in cells, tissues and organs using integration of various omics technologies.
 KI is a partner in this effort, which now also lists proteins related to SARS-Cov-2.